 Sleep times.
 Babies need loads of sleep.
 Please do not wake up babies to go places, if at all possible.
 Newborns often sleep for up to 14 hours per day.
 At age 1 or so, sleep decreases to about 12 to 13 hours.
 At age 3 or so, sleep decreases to between 10 and 12 hours per day in most cases.
 This is just average.

-Stages of development.
+Stages of growth.
 Developmental psychologists recognize that babies go through stages.
-Here is a basic understanding of them.
+Here are the basic ones.

 Oral stage.
 This is the first stage of a baby’s life.
 It occurs in the first year of life.
 A baby is mainly concerned with eating in this stage.
 Babies also tend to put everything in their mouths to learn about it.